 - Project work is an essential component of an Honours degree programme and one that most students enjoy.
-Small projects and group work exercises feature throughout the programme. - Your final year includes an individual research project module in the final semester. - Project work encourages students to show initiative in their individual work under supervision in a laboratory, using appropriate techniques to generate and interpret new data. - Most projects continue investigating areas of clinical interest such as cancer therapy, vaccine development and the development of clinical tests. - Projects may be library or laboratory based or may involve analysis of clinical data
+Small projects and group work exercises feature throughout the programme. - Your final year includes an individual research project module in the final semester. - Project work encourages students to show initiative in their individual work under supervision in a laboratory, using appropriate techniques to generate and interpret new data - Most projects continue investigating areas of clinical interest such as cancer therapy, vaccine development and the development of clinical tests. - Projects may be library or laboratory based.